 Method 2 – Use Transact-SQL (T-SQL) Query

-You can also restore the MDF file by running a T-SQL query.
+You can also restore the database from MDF file by running a T-SQL query.
 To do so, perform these steps:

 - Open SSMS and connect to an instance of your SQL Server.

 - Click the New Query option from the toolbar.